Skip to content

 Accessing the nodes#

-There are two common ways to access the lab nodes deployed by clabernetes:
+There are two common ways to access the lab nodes deployed with clabernetes:

-2. Entering the pod's shell and from there login to the running NOS.
-No LB is required.
+2. Entering the pod's shell and from there log in the running lab node.
+No load balancer required.

-We are going to show you both options.
+We are going to show you both options and you can choose the one that suits you best.

 Load Balancer#

 Adding a Load Balancer to the k8s cluster makes accessing the nodes almost as easy as when working with containerlab.
-The kube-vip load balancer that we added a few steps before is going to create a LoadBalancer k8s service for each exposed port.
+The kube-vip load balancer that we added before is going to provide an external IP address for a LoadBalancer k8s service that clabernetes creates for each deployment under its control.

 By default, clabernetes exposes3 the following ports for each lab node: